-Approximately, three and half years ago we started out with our first Show Cane Corso Taahmi and due to some unfortunate circumstances she passed away, but before she went she had us hooked.
+Approximately, four and half years ago we started out with our first Show Cane Corso Taahmi and due to some unfortunate circumstances she passed away, but before she went she had us hooked.

 We decided we were going to get out of the Show goat raising business and get back into raising dogs.
 I raised Miniature Schnauzers and the Australian Labradoodles for almost 15 years.